Aegisub/aegisite/source/docs/3.1/Automation/Lua/Dialogs.html.md

 **`color`**, **`coloralpha`**, **`alpha`**: `string`
 : A VB colorstring following the same scheme as for setting the **`value`** property.

+Dialog result tables are purely output from the dialog.
+Changing them and then redisplaying the dialog will not have any effect.

+### Dialog button IDs
+Legal values for button IDs are:
+        ok
+        yes
+        save
+        apply
+        close
+        no
+        cancel
+        help
+        context_help

+Note that many combinations of button IDs do not make sense and may have strange effects.
+For example, having both `cancel` and `close` buttons is a bad idea.

+Buttons with an ID of `cancel` return false, as if ESC was pressed.
+A button with an ID of `close` results in that button being triggered on ESC rather than cancel.

+Buttons with an ID of `ok`, `yes` and `save` are set as the default affirmative button for the dialog.

+Buttons with the ID `help` will be displayed as a question mark in a circle on the left side of the dialog on OS X.

 {::template name="automation_navbox" /}